CMaylone/cypress-presentation/PITCHME.md

 ### Interacting

-* Queryies and interactions can be chained together
+* Queries and interactions can be chained together
 ```javascript
 cy.get('textarea.post-body').type('This is an excellent post.')
 ```